medplum/medplum/packages/docs/docs/self-hosting/install-on-aws.md

 ### Configure your name servers

-Medplum strongly recommends configuring your domain to use [Amazon's Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html) as your DNS service as your name server.
+Medplum strongly recommends configuring your domain to use [Amazon's Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html) as your custom DNS name server.
 This will make it much easier to set up SSL certificates for the [Medplum App](https://www.medplum.com/docs/app) and [Medplum Binary Storage](/docs/fhir-datastore/binary-data).

 If you choose not to go this route, you will be responsible for setting up your own SSL certificates.